apparebit/konsole/README.md

     also include `detail` for supplemental data. konsole prints the mapping, sequence, or scalar value on separate, indented lines after the message but before an exception's stacktrace.

+    konsole defines ALL CAPS constants, e.g., `WARNING`, for the five levels above.
+They have the same values as the corresponding constants in Python's logging package.

 ### Redirecting Output